 MCD OUTCOME COMPONENT SCHOOL PLAN familiar with the results of the assessment and qualified to interpret the instructional implications of the results.
-This may be one of the teachers listed above, the psychologists and related services providers. • The student when appropriate or with the approval or at the discretion of the parent. • For a student who is being considered for eligibility as a student with learning disabilities one person qualified to conduct individual diagnostic examinations of students, such as a school psychologist, speech-language therapist, or reading teacher should attend the meeting.
-At least one person, other than the student's general education teacher, who observed the student's academic performance in the general classroom setting, for example a special education teacher, psychologist, administrator, or another general education teacher. • When a transition plan is being developed for a student age 16, or younger at the discretion of the IEP team, representatives of the agencies, other than the District, that are likely to provide or pay for the provision of transition services are to be invited. • For a student who is being considered for dual placement (placement in a nonpublic and public school), representative(s) from the nonpublic school and the public school where the student will be dually enrolled, including general education teachers, special education teachers and administrators and a representative from the student's school of residence if the public school in which the student will be dually enrolled is not the school of residence. • Representatives from County Mental Health or other agencies as appropriate. • For a student who has been placed in a group home by a juvenile court, a representative of the group home must be invited.
-The District's Welligent IEP system will provide a master calendar of the dates by which all annual reviews and three year IEP reviews must be held.
-Using the Welligent IEP system, will allow SRES #10 Elementary School to schedule IEP meetings far enough in advance to co
+This may be one of the teachers listed above, the psychologists and related services providers.
+The student when appropriate or with the approval or at the discretion of the parent.
+For a student who is being considered for eligibility as a student with learning disabilities one person qualified to conduct individual diagnostic examinations of students, such as a school psychologist, speech-language therapist, or reading teacher should attend the meeting.
+At least one person, other than the student's general education teacher, who observed the student's academic performance in the general classroom setting, for example a special education teacher, psychologist, administrator, or another general education teacher.
+When a transition plan is being developed for a student age 16, or younger at the discretion of the IEP team, representatives of the agencies, other than the District, that are likely to provide or pay for the provision of transition services are to be invited.
+For a student who is being considered for dual placement (placement in a nonpublic and public school), representative(s) from the nonpublic school and the public school where the student will be dually enrolled, including general education teachers, special education teachers and administrators and a representative from the student's school of residence if the public school in which the student will be dually enrolled is not the school of residence.
+Representatives from County Mental Health or other agencies as appropriate.
+District staff that have responsibilities for behavior intervention, as appropriate.
+For a student who has been placed in a group home by a juvenile court, a representative of the group home must be invited.